Garcia would welcome VAR after controversy

-WATCH Marseille v Atletico Madrid LIVE on beIN SPORTS & CONNECT, 4.45am Thursday 17 May (AEST)
+Marseille coach Rudi Garcia wants the video assistant referee (VAR) to be introduced in the Europa League after his side reached the final.

-An extra-time goal from Rolando against Red Bull Salzburg saw Marseille book a spot in the decider 3-2 on aggregate despite a 2-1 loss.
+An extra-time goal from Rolando against Red Bull Salzburg saw Marseille book a spot in the decider 3-2 on aggregate despite a 2-1 loss on Thursday.

 Garcia would welcome the introduction of the VAR in the Europa League, saying it could eliminate mistakes.